-The operating reserve funds had the following activities for the years ended December 31:
+The operating reserve funds had the following activity for the years ended December 31:

-2023 2022
+2024 2023

-Balance, beginning of year \$ 386,888 \$ 336,988
+Balance, beginning of year \$ 486,888 \$ 386,888

-Contributions 100,000 150,000
+Contributions 100,000

-Appropriations (100,100)

-Balance, end of year \$ 486,888 \$ 386,888
+Balance, end of year \$ 486,888 \$ 486,888

 The Organization's operating reserve consists of funds internally designated by the Board of Directors and management.
 As required by U.S. generally accepted accounting principles (GAAP), funds designated by the Board of Directors and management are classified and reported based on the existence or absence of donor-imposed restrictions.
-The operating reserve is designed to ensure the stability of the mission, programs, employment, and ongoing operations of the Organization.
+The operating reserve is designed to ensure the stability of the mission, programs, employment and ongoing operations of the Organization.
 The operating reserve is intended to provide an internal source of funds for situations such as a sudden increase in expenses, one-time unbudgeted expenses, unanticipated loss in funding, or uninsured losses.
 The operating reserve may also be used for one-time, nonrecurring expenses that will build long-term capacity, such as staff development, research and development, or investment in infrastructure.
 Since 2020 and each following year until changed by the Board of Directors of the Organization, the goal is to place at least \$100,000 by December 31 each year into the operating reserve.
+There were no contributions to the operating reserve fund in 2024.